 Collective Bargaining Nurses are Empowered Professionals

-The Ohio Nurses Collective Bargaining Program (CBP), or ONA’s union arm, represents and advocates for nurses at their workplace.
-While ONA was formed in 1904, the CBP began in the 1960’s after nurses were given the right to unionize.
-The CBP gives nurses a strong voice to:
+The Ohio Nurses Collective Bargaining Program, or ONA’s union arm, represents and advocates for nurses at their workplace.
+Ohio nurses were given the right to unionize in the 1960’s, and ONA has been representing nurses directly at the workplace ever since.
+A union gives nurses a strong voice to:

 - Negotiate fair wages and benefits;